 - A.J.
 Kazimi.
-Mr. Kazimi has overseen the growth in our company since its inception and has provided leadership in a challenging economic and financial markets environment.
+Mr. Kazimi has overseen the growth in our company since its inception.
 He has led the Company's significant corporate initiatives including our initial public offering with our listing on the Nasdaq Global Select Market and the acquisitions associated with each of our marketed products.
+In 2013 he led the negotiations resulting in the acquisition of rights to Omecalmox-Pak.
 He has continued to position us for future growth through the development activities to support our product line as well as the expansion in our infrastructure at all levels adding key personnel and partners.
-He also led our subsidiary Cumberland Emerging Technologies, or CET, and the efforts to acquire the ifetroban program resulting to the addition of Hepatoren to our product portfolio.
-Mr. Kazimi has also played a key role in establishing our international partnerships including our 2012 agreement with Gloria Pharmaceuticals for the registration and distribution of our products in China.
-He also oversaw our Acetadote patent defense including the settlement agreements with Perrigo Company and Paddock Laboratories in 2012.
-Mr. Kazimi served as our principal executive officer in 2012. - Martin E. Cearnal.
-Mr. Cearnal was instrumental in the progress of our marketed products in 2012 including the stocking of Caldolor[®] in a growing number of U.S. medical facilities and execution of the "pull through" strategy and expanded use of the product in those institutions.
-He continued to direct strategy for the marketing campaigns and activities to support all our products and oversaw the reorganization and realignment of our sales organization in 2012.
-He has also continued as a key member of the Company's business development team helping reach agreement for the licensing of our Caldolor product in several new international markets.

-- Leo Pavliv.
-Mr. Pavliv provided leadership for the clinical development activities of our company leading to the completion of enrollment in four Caldolor clinical studies in 2012.
+He also led our subsidiary Cumberland Emerging Technologies, or CET, and the efforts to acquire the ifetroban program resulting in the addition of Hepatoren to our product portfolio.
+Mr. Kazimi has also played a key role in establishing our international partnerships.
+He also oversaw our Acetadote patent defense and launch of our Acetadote Authorized Generic through an agreement with Perrigo Company. - Martin E. Cearnal.
+Mr. Cearnal was instrumental in the progress of our marketed products in 2013 including the stocking of Caldolor® in a growing number of U.S. medical facilities and execution of the "pull through" strategy and expanded use of the product in those institutions.
+He continued to direct strategy for the marketing campaigns and activities to support all our products and oversaw the reorganization and realignment of our sales organization in 2013.
+He has also continued as a key member of the Company's business development team helping reach agreement for the licensing of our Caldolor product in several new international markets. - Leo Pavliv.
+Mr. Pavliv provided leadership for the clinical development activities of our company leading to the completion of enrollment in three Caldolor clinical studies in 2013.
 He also led initiatives to develop new product formulations and improved manufacturing efficiencies for the Company's products.
 He continued to be responsible for the performance and expansion of our manufacturing partners and their capacity to supply high-quality products.
-He also managed our growing medical science liaison capability to support the Company's brands in 2012. - Rick S. Greene.
-Mr. Greene oversaw the financial reporting and audit activities for the Company resulting in the timely filing of all required reports in 2012.
-He oversaw the further development of our financial reporting infrastructure and systems led several initiatives to improve operating efficiencies in 2012.
-He was responsible for the Company's financial operations leading to continued profitability and cash flow operations.
+He also managed our medical science liaison capability to support the Company's brands in 2013. - Rick S. Greene.
+Mr. Greene oversaw the financial reporting and audit activities for the Company resulting in the timely filing of all required reports in 2013.
+He oversaw the further development of our financial reporting infrastructure and systems led several initiatives to improve operating efficiencies in 2013.
+He was responsible for the Company's financial reporting.
 Under his leadership, Cumberland ended the year in a strong financial position with significant assets and cash reserves.
-Mr. Greene served as our principal financial officer in 2012. - James L. Herman.
-Mr. Herman managed the Company's key customer relationships in 2012 resulting in the continued timely distribution of all three marketed brands in 2012.
-He oversaw new relationships with several national purchasing organizations and government accounts.
-In addition Mr. Herman led our Corporate Compliance efforts which included monitoring the development of relevant regulations and training in and communication of the Company's compliance policies.
+Mr. Greene served as our principal financial officer in 2013. - James L. Herman.
+Mr. Herman managed the Company's key customer relationships in 2013 resulting in the continued timely distribution of all marketed brands during the year.
+He oversaw new relationships with several national purchasing organizations to support the Company's brands.
+In addition Mr. Herman led our Corporate Compliance efforts which included monitoring the development of relevant regulations and training, communication and monitoring of the Company's compliance policies.

-Director compensation
+Director Compensation